cabalamat/arclike/wiki/arclike.md

 ### funrack.py = function rack

-The function rack is short-term memory where functions that's part of the solution to as task are held.
+The function rack is short-term memory where functions that're part of the solution to a task are held.

 ## Road Map